colmhiggs11/ProandS_Project/README.md

 ## 4. Analysis of Data
 ### Summary.txt
-The summary table below shows the output of the describe() function that was executed on each species type of Iris flower.
+The summary table below shows the output that can be found in the [summary.txt](https://github.com/colmhiggs11/ProandS_Project/blob/master/summary.txt) file using the describe() function that was executed on per species type of Iris flower.
+The values for each summary metric are discussed below the table.
-Minimum - Petal length & Petal width mean std - low , data is closely clustered around the mean.
-    high, data is widely dispersed over a wider range of values.

-68-95-99.7 rule
-68 fall in 1 std of mean
-plus or - the std

-########### Put in graph here and analyse ###########

-min

-percentiles
-50% is the median

-    For all the species, the respective values of the mean and median of it’s features are found to be pretty close.
-This indicates that data is nearly symmetrically distributed with very less presence of outliers.
-Box plot(explained later) is one of the best statistical tool used for outlier detection in the data.

-max

 <div align="center">